dittach/loopback-connector-riak/README.md

 ## Warnings

 * Some things that are normal in other databases are expensive with Riak and this connector doesn't try to hide any of that, although it does try to take the shortest path (like looking up by key whenever possible.)
+* Yokozuna / Riak Search 2.0 indexes are currently challenging to migrate.
+The Riak team have been promising tooling to make this easier for a while now. https://github.com/basho/yokozuna/issues/130

 ## Release notes